-No nozzle: this is best for hair that is naturally smooth and sleek and achieves a natural result with texture and body.
+No nozzle: 'This is best for hair that is naturally smooth and sleek and achieves a natural result with texture and body.'

-Small nozzle: this is best for thick, frizzy or curly hair which you can blow smooth and/or straight.
+Small nozzle: 'This is best for thick, frizzy or curly hair which you can blow smooth and/or straight.'

-Diffuser: this is another option for wavy hair and curls.
-Best used on a slow spread setting, it will encourage curls to bunch together and give you more bounce and less frizz.
+Diffuser: 'This is another option for wavy hair and curls.
+Best used on a slow spread setting, it will encourage curls to bunch together and give you more bounce and less frizz.'

-Yes.
-Low budget dryers might not use up-to-date ionic technology so this will slow down the blow-drying time and limit the control you have.
-They also often have nozzles that are too wide making it impossible to control fly always.
+'Yes.
+Low-budget dryers might not use up-to-date ionic technology, so this will slow down the blow-drying time and limit the control you have.
+They also often have too wide nozzles, making it impossible to control fly always.'

-Always angle your hair dryer down the hair shaft even when you want to create body.
-This action smoothes hair cuticles giving you healthier and shinier hair.
+'Always angle your hair dryer down the hair shaft even when you want to create body.
+This action smoothes hair cuticles giving you healthier and shinier hair.'

-Be careful not to let the nozzle touch your hair.
-Hold it a few millimeters away to protect your hair from damage and breakage, plus you will get a smoother result that lasts longer.
+'Be careful not to let the nozzle touch your hair.
+Hold it a few millimetres away to protect your hair from damage and breakage, plus you will get a smoother result that lasts longer.'

-Invest in a good quality dryer, heated styling tools and the right styling products and remember hair health should be your main priority.
-Healthy hair is easy hair!
+'Invest in a good quality dryer, heated styling tools and the right styling products and remember hair health should be your main priority.
+Healthy hair is easy hair!'